Lazy Suzan Home

 Returns

 We accept returns for any reason within 7 days of receiving your order.
-If an item is not as described, we will issue a full refund and cover reasonable return postage costs once the item is safely returned to us.
+If an item is not as described, we will issue a full refund.